ARTICLE

 1. Website Homepage User Testing

 Ask four to five people to each spend 20-minutes with you on a video conference.
 Ideally, these people would be typical users of your website, but if that’s not practical, recruit friends and family who are unfamiliar with your organization.
-At the time of the meeting, give them your homepage URL and ask them to share their screen.
+At the time of the meeting, greet them, give them your homepage URL and ask them to share their screen.
 As they look at your homepage, ask them what your organization does, and what key things they think might find on the site.
 Pick two to three key things you want everyone to be able to easily do, and ask them to do them while thinking out loud as they go.

 If you haven’t done any user testing before, this can be an eye-opening introduction to how quickly visitors scan a website, and how easy it is to overlook things that seem obvious.